Travel Nurse Taxes: What Are Tax Homes?

 According to the IRS, if you're somewhere on business and need to travel far enough away from your main place of work that it'd be reasonable to pay for overnight accommodations (instead of traveling back and forth between the two locations each day), then you're outside of your tax home.
 If most people in your exact situation would be willing and able to travel back at the end of the day, you may still be within your tax home.

 Essentially, the goal is to make it clear that this distance warrants more than just a long commute.

 From the definition above, we know that a tax home is the area where someone holds their primary job and makes most of their income.
-And since the U.S. Census Bureau tells us that the average commute in the United States is a little under an hour round-trip, most people work and live in the same general area, which means their tax home is their permanent home.
+The U.S. Census Bureau tells us that the average commute in the United States is a little under an hour round-trip, most people work and live in the same general area, which means their tax home is their permanent home.

 However, certain jobs don’t quite fit this mold.
 From professional athletes to truck drivers to―you guessed it!―travel nurses, certain careers often require individuals to travel well outside of the general area of their permanent home.
 And when someone starts making consistent income in one general area that is away from that permanent home, they will automatically establish a new tax home (a.k.a. the place they will get taxed from).

 Take, for example, an NBA player whose spouse, kids, and main home are located in Milwaukee, WI, but who plays for the NY Knicks.
 Since half of his games will be “home” games played at Madison Square Garden in NYC (and he will be in NYC for additional work commitments), his tax home (where he made most of his income) will be in NYC, while his permanent home remains in Milwaukee.

 How Does This Impact Travel Nurses?